python-cmd2/cmd2/docs/migrating/why.rst

 - Users can load script files, which contain a series of commands to be executed.

-- Users can create :ref:`features/shortcuts_aliases_macros:Shortcuts, Aliases,
-  and Macros` to reduce the typing required for repetitive commands.
+- Users can create :ref:`features/shortcuts_aliases:Shortcuts and Aliases` to reduce the typing required for repetitive commands.

 - Embedded python shell allows a user to execute python code from within your ``cmd2`` app.
 How meta.